-Bradford Hinze is the Karl Rahner Professor of Theology at Fordham University.
+Bradford Hinze is the Karl Rahner Professor of Theology at Fordham University and the former Project Director of the Taking Responsibility project.
 He earned a Ph.D. from the University of Chicago, an M.A. in theology from Catholic University of America, and a B.A. in philosophy from St. Thomas University in St. Paul, Minnesota.
 Throughout his career, Brad has explored theological and philosophical issues in the interpretation, criticism, and evolution of traditions of belief and praxis in the church.
 Most recently, Brad has been involved in various efforts to diagnose the causes of the clergy sex abuse scandal and advance appropriate responses.
 He has served as president of the International Network of Societies for Catholic Theology, the College Theology Society, and the Catholic Theological Society of America.
 His many publications include Prophetic Obedience: Ecclesiology for a Dialogical Church (Orbis, 2016).

 Christine Firer Hinze is Professor of Theological and Social Ethics, former (2010-20) Director of the Francis and Ann Curran Center for American Catholic Studies, and current chair of the Department of Theology at Fordham University.
 She holds a B.A. in religion and an M.A. in theology from the Catholic University of America, and a Ph.D. in Christian social ethics from the University of Chicago.
 Her teaching and research focus on foundational and applied issues in Christian social ethics with special emphasis on the dynamics of social transformation, Catholic social thought, and economic and work justice for vulnerable women, families and groups.
 She is the author of Comprehending Power in Christian Social Ethics (Oxford, 1995), co-editor (with J. Patrick Hornbeck) of More Than A Monologue: Sexual Diversity and the Catholic Church, vol 1: Voices of Our Times (Fordham University Press, 2014), Glass Ceilings and Dirt Floors: Women, Work, and the Global Economy (Madeleva Lecture Series, Paulist Press, 2015), and Radical Sufficiency: Work, Livelihood and A Catholic Economic Ethic (Georgetown University Press, 2020.
 She has published scores of scholarly essays in books and in journals such as Theological Studies, The Journal of the Society of Christian Ethics, The Journal of Catholic Social Thought, and Studies in Christian Ethics.
 She was born in Chicago and raised in the city of Detroit, where she did inner-city ministry and taught high school prior to her doctoral studies.